Thryrallo/UdonPrefabs/README.md

 * https://tsuna.dev/

 # UdonPrefabs
+* ### Beer Pong
+Advanced Beer Pong with tons of features.
+Different gamemodes, advanced syncing, cup reracking, more than 2 players etc.

 * ### Spin the Bottle
 Bottle Spin that spins smoothly on local and remote clients.
 Has the ability of having random players selected as targets instead of just a random angle.